cpoulio/Node.js/README.md

 ## Nexus Tag:
 - Node.JS-v18.20.3-linux-x64
 - Node.JS-v20.18.0-linux-x64

-## How to Install: Install
+## How to Install:

 - Place the <node-*VERSION*-linux-x64.tar.xz> and the license file in the script's directory.

-- Run the script with the install with the NodeJS.sh script:
+- Run the script with the *Install* with the NodeJS.sh script:
     `./NodeJS.sh install`

 - Run the script with setup.sh, install is default and does not need an argument:
     `./setup.sh`

 ## How to Uninstall:

-- Run the script with the uninstall with the NodeJS.sh script:
+- Run the script with the *Uninstall* with the NodeJS.sh script:
     `./NodeJS.sh uninstall`

-- Run the script with setup.sh uninstall:
+- Run the script with setup.sh *Uninstall*:
     `MODE=uninstall ./setup.sh`

 ## How to Update: This will run the  *Ininstall* and then *Uninstall* functions